 Annuals

 Growing Annuals Since 1959!
-Belgian grows over 1.5 acres of annuals, including geraniums, petunias, begonias, and more!
+Belgian grows over 1.5 acres of Annuals on site, including Geraniums, Petunias, Begonias, and more!
 We also grow over 5000 hanging baskets and planters in varying sizes.
-Planting season starts in February, and our best selection of Annuals is during the month of May, though some varieties may sell out between Mother’s Day and the Victoria Day weekend!
-Belgian’s Annual Greenhouses open to customer shopping the beginning of May each year.
+Our best selection of Annuals is during the month of May, though some varieties can sell out early, even before the Victoria Day weekend!
+Belgian’s Annual Greenhouses are open to customers at the beginning of May each year.

 Annuals offer season-long beauty thanks to their vivid blooms, foliage, textures, and even fragrances.
 Plant them anywhere: garden beds, pots, planters, hanging baskets, window boxes, and nestled between existing perennials or shrubs.
-Focus on a single variety by mass planting, go for a range of rainbow blooms, or shine the spotlight on a vast array of textured foliage.
-And with Belgian’s selection of both sun- and shade-loving Annuals, there’s no shortage of incredible options!
+Focus on a single variety with a mass planting, go for a range of rainbow blooms, or shine the spotlight on a vast array of textured foliage.
+With Belgian’s selection of both sun- and shade-loving Annuals, there’s no shortage of incredible options!

 When to plant your annuals depends on frost.
-It is generally safe to plant annuals around the 20th of May, but we recommend you cover them if there is a chance of frost after this date.
+It is generally safe to plant Annuals around the May long weekend (Victoria Day), but we recommend you check the weather reports daily and cover them if there is a chance of frost.

 Annuals CANNOT Tolerate Frost Or Any Cold Temperatures Below 10°C!